Prepare for your rail adventure with our essential tips for overnight train travel.

 TIP: Do not depend on the availability of food/drinks unless specifically mentioned on your ticket.

 Taking your own drinks and snacks is recommended.
-An evening meal before boarding the train is also recommended to stop you being hungry overnight.
+An evening meal before boarding the train is also recommended to stop you from being hungry overnight.

 Know the timings for your entire journey